awsdocs/amazon-rds-user-guide/doc_source/USER_PerfInsights.UsingDashboard.md

    For DB instances with Performance Insights enabled, you can also reach the dashboard by choosing the **Sessions** item in the list of DB instances\.
 Under **Current activity**, the **Sessions** item shows the database load in average active sessions over the last five minutes\.
 The bar graphically shows the load\.
 When the bar is empty, the DB instance is idle\.
 As the load increases, the bar fills with blue\.
 When the load passes the number of virtual CPUs \(vCPUs\) on the DB instance class, the bar turns red, indicating a potential bottleneck\.
 ![\[Filter metrics\]](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/images/perf_insights_0a.png)![\[Filter metrics\]](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/)![\[Filter metrics\]](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/)

-   The following image shows the dashboard for a DB instance\.
+   The following screenshot shows the dashboard for a DB instance\.
 ![\[Filter metrics\]](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/images/perf_insights_0b.png)![\[Filter metrics\]](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/)![\[Filter metrics\]](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/)

 By default, the Performance Insights dashboard shows data for the last 60 minutes\.
 You can modify it to display data for the last 5 minutes, 60 minutes, 5 hours, 24 hours, or 1 week\.
 You can also show all of the data available\.